ldkong1205/RoboDepth/README.md

 ## Benchmark

-### Metrics

-The following metrics are consistently used in our benchmark:
+**:bar_chart: Metrics:** The following metrics are consistently used in our benchmark:
 - Absolute Relative Difference (the lower the better): $\text{Abs Rel} = \frac{1}{|D|}\sum_{pred\in D}\frac{|gt - pred|}{gt}$ .
 - Accuracy (the higher the better): $\delta_t = \frac{1}{|D|}|\{\ pred\in D | \max{(\frac{gt}{pred}, \frac{pred}{gt})< 1.25^t}\}| \times 100\\%$ .
 - Depth Estimation Error (the lower the better):